-In a blender puree sugar, mascarpone cheese and brewed coffee until smooth.
+In a blender puree sugar, mascarpone cheese and 1/3 cup of brewed coffee until smooth.
 Place in a bowl, using a rubber spatula to remove everything.

 Carefully fold whipped cream into the mixture and then fold in melted dark chocolate.

 Refrigerate at once and store in fridge until needed.

 Soak slices of day-old baguette in 1 cup brewed Van Houtte® Vanilla Hazelnut coffee.

 Place slices of coffee-soaked bread on a plate and top each slice with a scoop of mousse, using an ice cream scoop or a piping bag